chung-leong/react-seq/examples/transition/README.md

       await eventual.transitionReady.for(25).milliseconds;
 ```

-It then waits 25 milliseconds to ensure that the DOM nodes are ready.
+We then wait 25 milliseconds to ensure that the DOM nodes are ready.
 There's probably a better way to do
 this.
-Using a timer happens to easy and fairly reliable.
+Using a timer happens to easy and reliable.
 I'm open to suggestion.

-After the brief pause it adds "end" to the classname of the two div's:
+After the brief pause we add "end" to the classname of the two div's:

 ```js
       yield (